U.S. News Rankings

 |SAT/ACT scores must be received by||February 15|

-The student-faculty ratio at Washington and Lee University is 9:1, and the school has 73.8 percent of its classes with fewer than 20 students.
-The most popular majors at Washington and Lee University include: Business Administration and Management, General; Accounting and Business/Management; Economics, General; Political Science and Government, General; and History, General.
-The average freshman retention rate, an indicator of student satisfaction, is 93.8 percent.
+The student-faculty ratio at Washington and Lee University is 8:1, and the school has 71.2 percent of its classes with fewer than 20 students.
+The most popular majors at Washington and Lee University include: Business Administration and Management, General; Economics, General; Political Science and Government, General; Accounting and Business/Management; and Biology/Biological Sciences, General.
+The average freshman retention rate, an indicator of student satisfaction, is 94 percent.

 |Student gender distribution|